crvlh/Regression-based-3D-shape-monitoring-helical-fiber/README.md

 If you use this code or the results in your research, please cite the corresponding article once it is published.

+## Acknowledgment

+This work was carried out by LabLaser and the Postgraduate Program in Electrical and Industrial Computing Engineering (CPGEI) at UTFPR.

 ## Contact

 For questions or collaboration opportunities, please contact: